Papendrecht

 Papendrecht (/nl/) is a town and municipality in the western Netherlands, in the province of South Holland, at the crossing of the River Beneden Merwede and the Noord River.
 The municipality had a population of in and covers an area of of which is water.

 Although Papendrecht is first mentioned in documents dating back to 1105, it remained a small settlement until the 1950s.
 In the 1960s its development accelerated and almost its entire area is now urbanized.
-It is, however, known for its 180-year-old linden tree by the river.

 Economy

-The largest company headquartered in Papendrecht is Royal Boskalis Westminster.
+The largest company headquartered in Papendrecht is Royal Boskalis.

 The aerospace company Fokker Technologies is also headquartered in Papendrecht.